Home / Shop / E-Books / Beauty, Wonder, and the Mystical Mind

 About the Author

-Wilson Van Dusen (1923โ€“2005) earned a PhD in clinical psychology and spent his professional years working with schizophrenics.
+Wilson Van Dusen (1923–2005) earned a PhD in clinical psychology and spent his professional years working with schizophrenics.
 As a psychologist, he gravitated toward the depths of human experience, with a special interest in the human potential for the experience of God.
 An accomplished writer, his later books focus on the spiritual universal that transcends cultural and doctrinal differences.
-These books include The Natural Depth in Man, Returning to the Source, and Beauty, Wonder, and the Mystical Mind.
+His other books include The Presence of Other Worlds, Returning to the Source, and Beauty, Wonder, and the Mystical Mind.

 Reviews